maharshipandya3006/moonshot_dashboard/README.md

 # 🧳 Moonshot Competitive Intelligence Dashboard

-> Amazon India Luggage Brand Analysis — Moonshot AI Agent Internship Assignment
+> Amazon India Luggage Brand Analysis
 ## What This Does

 An end-to-end intelligence pipeline that: